 A flowering cactus is rather peculiar, and if you’re lucky enough to have a bloom on yours, it’s a great way to identify what cactus you’re dealing with.
 Cacti can have bright or pale blooms, and some even have two-toned blooms with one color at the outer part of the flower and another at the inner part.

-The timing and season in which the blooms grow can give a good hint at the species, too.
-For example, the highly-regarded Christmas cactus blooms from early- to mid-Winter; however, the similar-looking Thanksgiving cactus starts growing its blooms in late-Fall and they continue through mid-Winter.
+When the blooms grow can give a good hint at the species too.
+For example, the beloved Christmas cactus blooms from early to mid-winter; however, the similar-looking Thanksgiving cactus starts growing its blooms in late fall and continues through the middle of winter.
 For these holiday cacti, the best way to identify them is to pay attention to what time of year they bloom.

 Something to keep in mind, though, is that some cacti may need specific conditions to flower.
-If your cactus isn’t flowering, that doesn’t necessarily mean it won’t flower — especially if you don’t know what variety or species it is.
-If it doesn’t have flowers, you’ll want to leave out flowering habits altogether when identifying the cactus, otherwise you could be led down the wrong trail.
+If your cactus isn’t flowering, that doesn’t necessarily mean it will never flower, especially if you don’t know what variety or species it is.
+If it doesn’t have flowers, you’ll want to leave out flowering habits altogether when identifying the cactus; otherwise, you could go down the wrong path.

 Are there leaves?

-Perhaps the most unique factor to consider when identifying your cacti is whether or not they have leaves.
-Roughly 90 percent of cacti varieties don’t have leaves in any way, shape, or form, so right away your options are narrowed.
+Perhaps the most unique factor to consider when identifying your cacti is whether they have leaves.
+Roughly 90% of cacti varieties don’t have leaves at all, so your options can be narrowed down right away if your plant does have leaves.
 Cacti leaves are rarely seen, especially since some only show leaves when new growth is forming.
 Although some grow leaves during any stage, pay close attention as you care for them during the growing season.

 Sometimes, no matter how closely you observe your cactus, you just can’t seem to figure it out.
-If you can’t seem to Google the right things to get the result you want (does a different cactus show up no matter what characteristics you put in?), don’t worry!
+If you can’t seem to Google the right combinations to get the result you’re looking for (maybe a different cactus shows up no matter what characteristics you search for), don’t worry!
 There’s an app for that.
-The iNaturalist app is one of the best cactus and plant identification apps, with over 1.3 million hobbyists and professionals that can help you figure out what kind of plant you’re dealing with.iNaturalist can be downloaded on Google Play or Apple’s App Store and might be a good last-ditch effort to identify your cacti and other houseplants.
+The iNaturalist app is one of the best cactus and plant identification apps.
+It’s home to more than 1.3 million hobbyists and professionals who can help you figure out what kind of plant you’re dealing with.iNaturalist can be downloaded on Google Play or Apple’s App Store and might be a good last-ditch effort to identify your cacti and other houseplants.